clevertech/authentication-service/README.md

 ## Security

-This microservice is intented to be very secure.
+This microservice is intended to be very secure.
 User accounts can be limited to certain domains by configuring the `WHITELISTED_DOMAINS` env variable.

 ### Forgot password functionality